arnu515/revproxy/README.md

 - A SOCKS5 proxy.
 - A HTTP proxy (coming soon) with a web frontend.
-  - Supports HTTP/1 and HTTP/2.
-  - HTTP/3 is unfortunately not supported, at least until hyper + axum supports it.
 - Supports authentication via LDAP.

 ## Configuration